-- The University Consultant serves as a liaison and is responsible for facilitating and maintaining communication between the university and the school. - Working closely with Teacher Associate to ensure that the experiences facilitate the maximum growth of the Student Teacher. - Participating in the process of the Student Teacher's professional portfolio development. - Advises Field Experiences on matters relating to the operation of PS I.
+- The University Consultant serves as a liaison and is responsible for facilitating and maintaining communication between the university and the school. - Working closely with Teacher Associate to ensure that the experiences will facilitate the maximum growth of the Student Teacher. - Participating in the process of the Student Teacher's professional portfolio development. - Advises Field Experiences on matters relating to the operation of PS II.

-EVALUATION OF THE STUDENT TEACHER
+EVALUATION OF STUDENT TEACHERS

-Guiding Principles
+Guiding Principle

-The evaluation of the Student Teacher's performance, progress and professional development is made with overarching respect for the Alberta Education TQS and more specifically, in relation to the competencies stated for the PS I Practicum.
+The evaluation of the Student Teacher's performance, progress and professional development is made with overarching respect for the Alberta Education TQS and more specifically, in relation to the competencies stated for the PS II Practicum.
 Evaluation is a difficult and complex task that involves deliberations among the three people concerned: the Student Teacher, Teacher Associate, and University Consultant.
 To be most effective, evaluation should be considered a sustained process.
 Therefore, it is important that the Student Teacher, through frequent consultation with supervisors, has a clear understanding of progress throughout the practicum.
-This is to be accomplished through ongoing feedback as well as periodic assessments using the PS I Formative and Summative forms (Appendix H).
+This is to be accomplished through ongoing feedback as well as periodic assessments using the PS II formative and summative forms (Appendix H).